Balance of payments

 (CZK billions, right-hand scale in %)

-Derivatives trading recorded an inflow of CZK 6.7 billion.
+Derivatives trading recorded an outflow abroad totalling CZK 20.3 billion.

-Other investment saw an inflow (net borrowing) of CZK 149.5 billion.
+Other investment saw an outflow (net lending) of CZK 120.1 billion.

-The banking sector recorded a change in the position of banks as a result of an increase in short-term deposits accepted.
-The net inflow including the CNB (excluding reserve assets) was CZK 134.5 billion.
+The banking sector recorded a change in the short-term position of banks as a result of increase in external assets an a decline in short-term liabilities.
+The net outflow (including the CNB excluding reserve assets) was CZK 125.6 billion.

-The government sector made repayments of loans drawn in the past and recorded a net outflow totalling CZK 3.7 billion.
+The government sector saw drawings of loans from abroad and recorded a net inflow of funds from abroad totalling CZK 24.9 billion.

-A surplus on transactions for CNB clients resulted in an increase in reserve assets of CZK 13.4 billion (adjusted for valuation differences).
+The surplus on transactions for CNB clients led to an increase in reserve assets by CZK 10.5 billion (adjusted for valuation differences).